Rifqa Bary: History

 On July 19, 2009 Rifqa ran away from her family's home to the home of Orlando, Florida Christian pastor Blake Lorenz and his wife, Beverly, with whom Rifqa had communicated on Facebook.
 Rifqa had told Beverly Lorenz that her parents would kill her for converting to Christianity.
 Williams drove her to a bus station where a ticket was purchased under an assumed name for her bus ride to Florida.
 Bary lived with the Lorenzes for more than two weeks before they contacted child welfare authorities, though Florida law required that they contact authorities within 24 hours of receiving Rifqa into their home.
 The police were able to locate Rifqa through her cell phone and internet history.
-Rifqa turned herself into the police and spent two nights in jail until a judge set her free.
+Rifqa turned herself in to the police and spent two nights in jail until a judge set her free.

 Her case drew attention when she appeared on television and declared that her father said, "He would kill me or send me back to Sri Lanka," describing herself as the intended victim of an honor killing.
 A report commissioned by the Department of Justice under the Obama administration determined that honor killings are a credible threat for some young Muslim women who become "too Westernized."

 Her parents said they never threatened to harm her.
 Her father told a reporter that, "Honestly, we didn't know why she left."
 Regarding the death threat described by his daughter, he said, "She doesn't know what she's talking about," and, "I want her to come back home.
 I love my daughter whether she's Christian, or anything else.
 I want my daughter back."